20 Tips for Offering Accessible Online Campus Services

 - Provide flexible options for communicating and collaborating.
 For example, in an online meeting environment allow individuals to ask questions verbally or by typing in chat.
 Provide alternatives to meeting in an online meeting platform, including meeting by phone or communicating through email.

-- Distribute slides and all other materials, in accessible formats, to attendees, ideally in advance.
+- Distribute slides and all other materials, in accessible formats, to meeting attendees, ideally in advance.

 - Clearly state the meeting agenda up-front, including which features of the meeting tool will be used.